Langå railway station

 Langå railway station is a railway station serving the town of Langå in East Jutland, Denmark.

 The station is located on the Aarhus-Randers Line from Aarhus to Randers and is the terminus of the Langå-Struer Line from Langå to Struer.
-It offers direct InterCity services to Copenhagen, Frederikshavn and Struer as well as regional train services to Aarhus, Aalborg and Struer.
-The train services are operated by DSB and Arriva.
+It offers direct InterCity services to Copenhagen and Aalborg as well as regional train services to Aarhus and Struer.
+The train services are operated by DSB and GoCollective.

 History

 Langå station was opened in 1862 with the opening of the Aarhus-Randers railway line from Aarhus to Randers.
 In 1863, Langå station also became the eastern terminus of the Langå-Struer railway line.

 In 1908, Langå station also became the northern terminus of the new Langå-Bramming railway line.
 The Langå-Bramming Line was closed in 1971.